miguelmaso/dynamics/tools/README.md

 This package implements a simple GUI to calculate real positive Fourier transforms from data stored in a `.csv` file, e.g., the recording data of an accelerometer.
-It is aimed to be an educational resource for the structural dynamics course at the [Barcelona School of Civil Engineering](https://camins.upc.edu/en).
+It aimts to be an educational resource for the structural dynamics course at the [Barcelona School of Civil Engineering](https://camins.upc.edu/en).

 ## Installation
 On the commandline, type the following command: